coders-garden/coders-garden-website-backend/README.md

         "followers": "11",
         "following": "13",
         "repositories": "48",
-        "bio": "Interested in Web Development and Coding! " },
+        "bio": "Interested in Web Development and Coding! ",
+        // ...
+Other details
+    },
     "message": "Member found"
 }